Googe14/FooBall/README.md

 - Write collision detection between balls
 - Write physics for colliding balls to bounce off each other

-<h3>Boundaries of boxes</h3>
+<h3>Boundaries of objects</h3>
-Each PhysicsObj object stores an array of integers indicating the distance from the origin (top left, [0,0]) which marks it's boundary. i.e. how far it is allowed to travel before it bounces, in order from the left side, clockwise around the frame, to the bottom.
+Each PhysicsObj object stores two integers indicating the distance from the origin (top left, [0,0]) which marks it's boundary. i.e. how far it is allowed to travel before it bounces.

 ```java
 //Bounce the ball